d-ioannidis/d-ioannidis/README.md

 Hello, 👋

-My name is Dimitrios Ioannidis, I am a Computer and Telecommunications Engineering student at the International Hellenic University, Greece.
-Aside from my university studies, I also dedicate some time to create projects and programs related to these fields:
+My name is Dimitrios Ioannidis, I am a graduate of the International Hellenic University, Greece, from the Department of Informatics, Computer & Telecommunications Engineering.

-- Data Engineering 👷
-- Data Analytics, 📈 and a bit of
-- NLP (Natural Language Processing) 🤖
+Right now, I am a Master's student in Data Science specializing in Machine Learning and Natural Language Processing at Luleå University of Technology, where I have completed all mandatory coursework.
+As of now, I am working on my thesis titled "Anomaly (fact-checking) detection of social media data in crisis management.
+I am also a Former Software Developer & ERP Consultant with experience in Python, SQL, JavaScript, data integration, and BI tools like Power BI.
+I am actively exploring projects in Data Engineering, Data Analytics, and Natural Language Processing.